 Investors in, and bankers extending finance to, Santos need to re-examine their stance on this rapidly expanding gas company.
 Producing more emissions is not emissions reduction.
-Investors in Santos should judge the company by its actions, not its aspirations.

 Santos has historically grown its emissions at a rapid rate.
 Its expansion plans will ensure that this continues into the future.
 Reliance on carbon capture, a technology with high failure rates despite its long history, is a fig leaf to disguise rising emissions.